Protests against the Iraq War: March 2003

 On March 16, more than 6,000 candlelight vigils for peace were held in more than a hundred countries.

-On 18th March 2003 two activists climbed the sails of the iconic Sydney Opera House to paint the words No War in bright red paint.
+On 18 March 2003, two activists climbed the sails of the iconic Sydney Opera House to paint the words No War in bright red paint.

 On March 19, across the United Kingdom tens of thousands of school students staged walkouts.

-In Birmingham 4,000 (BBC estimate) striking school students held a demonstration which ended at Victoria Square.
+In Birmingham, 4,000 (BBC estimate) striking school students held a demonstration which ended at Victoria Square.
 Though there were some reports of some students throwing coins, West Midlands police said that the protests were "buoyant rather than boisterous" and no arrests were made.
 The demonstration later moved on to Cannon Hill Park.
 The son of Lord Hunt, a junior health Minister who quit his job over the march, was amongst the students in attendance.

 In West Yorkshire around 500 students (BBC estimate) walked out of Ilkley Grammar School, reportedly one-third of the student body.
 In Bradford up to 200 students (BBC estimate) gathered in Centenary Square.

 Demonstrations also took place in the city centre in Leeds and Horsforth.

 A large protest took place at Westminster where London school students gathered.

 In Manchester, 300 (eye-witness Stop the War estimate) secondary school children, Further Education students and university students met at Albert Square at 12 noon.
 They marched to the BBC studios where they sat down in the road at around 1pm and blocked the traffic for over an hour where their numbers grew to around 1000 demonstrators.
 They were filmed by anti-war activists and video clips were distributed.
 The students then marched around the city centre and ended up back at Albert Square at about 4pm where they remained demonstrating in front of the Town Hall for some hours.
 The whole of this event was filmed by anti-war activists accumulating two hours of footage.

-Invasion to the fall of Baghdad
+Invasion of Iraq

 March 20, 2003

 The day after the invasion of Iraq had begun, protests were held in cities around the world.
 In some U.S. cities, protesters attempted to shut their respective cities down.
 In Germany, students staged a massive walkout.
 In London, a massive demonstration was held in front of the Houses of Parliament.